grantcolley/blazor-solution-setup/README.md

                         Log.Debug("blazoruser already exists");
                     }

-                    // additional code not shown for berevity...
+                    // additional code not shown for brevity...
 ```

 3.4.
 Create and Seed the database: